HackUnit/School_District_Analysis/README.md

 ### Effects on High and Low Performing Schools

 ![Image of Top Five Schools Before](/Resources/Top_five_schools_before.png)
-<sub>DataFrame of Top Five Schools Before re-analizing the data.</sub>
+<sub>DataFrame of Top Five Schools Before re-analyzing the data.</sub>

-Since the data had been corrected, the dataset further needed to be re-analized.
+Since the data had been corrected, the dataset further needed to be re-analyzed.
 To start the highest and lowest performing schools was re-calculated.

 - With the NaN values, Thomas High School's overall passing moved down in decimal points.